dotlang/language/Enhancements.md

 Y - Remove `@deprecated` this can easily be achieved using file level assert.

-? - More explicit syntax for anonymous function/interface to access outer methods information.
+Y - More explicit syntax for anonymous function/interface to access outer methods information.
 Simple using variable names from parent method or class is not elegant and also it's too implicit.
 One solution is that compiler generates a new class on the fly which implementd target interface and according to the given code and method bodies.
 And at the end adds a private variable names `_outer` of type parent class which can be used to access public fields and methods of the container class of the parent method of the anonymous function.
 ```
 IX x = () -> this._outer.dataMember;
 ```
 This method is explicit, not confusing, easy to read and understand.
 But does not provide access to the parent method, which sometimes can be extra useful.
+Access to the parent method is more important.
+So `this` will contain read-only set of parent method's variables.

 Y - Remove `@doc` directive.
 Define a special comment for this purpose: `/// dsadsada`

+N - How can someone refer to the static instance of a class?
+Using name of the class: `auto x = MyClass`; It's not good to use `MyClass` both as a type and as a variable.
+One solution: `MyClass.instance`.
+But still `MyClass.myMethod(1)` is valid.
+It is so rare to refer to static instance of a class, but this will be useful to implement singleton pattern.
+You can add a method which returns `this`.
+Calling it on the static instance will give what you want.

+Y - We need to use an existing method in places where an interface is needed. e.g. `Intrf1 x = this.method1` where method1 complies with Intrf1 requirements, but it's name may not be exactly the same.

+Y - Instead of compiler directives, can we use keywords? `delegate` prefix instead of `@expose`.

+N - Replace `@basedOn` with a keyword: `basedon`.
+Not good can be read `base don`. `includes`.

+Y - Replace `@param` with a keyword.
+This can be replaced with a comment of special format. `//<T>` or `//<T=int>`.
+This must be on top of the file.
+Or we can use `type` and `token` keywords.
+But this is really non-runtime keyword.
+Does not produce any CPU instruction.
+We can use `tokens` section like `import` section.
+Simpler solution is comment embedding, but how to tell if it is token or type? single character is always type.

+Y - Instead of a complex `@expose` directive, add a simple keyword which exposes the whole object.
+And let developer customize that with function definition syntax. `auto func1 -> this.var.func1;` (this is too confusing).
+`int func1(int x) -> this.var.func1(x);` This is better which we already have.

+Y - Remove inhertance of interface in a class and only have `extends` for interfaces.
+For class, we act like Go (if it implements interface methods, it is of that type).
+No `extends` and No `implements`.
+Just like Go.
+Then what does an empty interface mean?
+Means any object (Any class).

+Y - Implement `exposed` using internal constructs.

+Y - With removal of basedon/includes/extends/implements, how can I implement enum?
+Convention (consts with literal primitive values)

+Y - In go interfaces can be embedded too.
+We should use `extends` keyword.

+? - Is it possible to remove `struct`? struct is responsible to define data members of the class and it's zero state.

+Y - Shall we disable constructor like go?
+Then how can we enable only static access?
+We can remove the notation of constructor.
+Each class can define a method to create instance of it and other use it's static instance to call it.
+If there is no such method or it is private, other cannot instantiate and can only use the static instance.
+Class can define a method which takes input values to initialize data.

+? - Can we create instances of classes in `struct` section?